 In the beginning of July of 2016 I finished my study on techniques of decorated papers of the second half of 18th century, which was presented as a final work of the Master of Direction of Projects in Conservation-Restoration at University of Barcelona.

 During the work, I also made few experiments on making some samples of decorated paper by myself in order to define precisely the features of traditional paper decoration techniques.
-I also made a reconstruction of the binding structure of a sample of libretto of opera.
+I also made a binding structure reconstruction of libretto of opera.

 I hope to continue to work on this interesting topic in other cultural and historical contexts in the very near future.
 Here I submbit a summary of my work in English: